gooddata/gooddata-dashboard-plugins/README.md

 * [Dashboard description](./dashboard_description_plugin) - add a reach text description to the dashboard.
 * [Tooltip](./tooltip_plugin) - add a tooltip to the insight.
 * [Insight groups](./insight_groups_plugin) - can group more insights.
-* [Single select attribute filter](./single_select_plugin) - render specified attribute filters as a single select attribute filters
+* [Single select attribute filter](./single_select_plugin) - render specified attribute filters as a single select attribute filters.

 # FAQ